 - Real-time deals and processes pipeline tracking

-- Setting up goals and KPIs (Key performance indicators) to get forecasts accordingly
+- Easy-to-set-up goals and KPIs (Key performance indicators) to get forecasts accordingly

 - Customizable and custom-made CRM solutions

 Automation is really helpful when you are dealing with investors since missing a chance, and the investor can move on to some other firm.
 Real-time tracking of the sales pipeline will enable you to make quick decisions and finalize the deal without having delays that can lead the investor away.

 However, you cannot integrate Salesforce with most of the mainstream tools and software, just like with HubSpot and Freshsales.
 This can prove to be difficult if your company doesn’t use the tools that can be integrated with Salesforce since changing a whole set of tools for a CRM may not be feasible.

 Pipedrive is another CRM that focuses on marketing and sales and allows users to track deals.
 You can set up Pipedrive’s basic functionality easily in three simple steps; setting the sales pipeline stages, keeping tabs on the process and monitoring progress, and using the CRM’s AI to find out potential opportunities for growth.